Jamal Adams activated off PUP list, but Seahawks will take it slow

 “To see Jordyn out here and now taking full speed reps — and he’s comfortable with it, he was able to work his way back into it — is exactly how we picture it for Jamal as well,” Carroll said.

-The Seahawks also hope to get a clearer picture of how the secondary could come together with everyone healthy.
+The Seahawks hope to get a clearer picture of how the secondary could come together with everyone healthy.

-Adams started the 2020 and 2021 seasons at strong safety alongside free safety Quandre Diggs, and h3 did so again for the Denver game in which he was hurt.
+Adams started the 2020 and 2021 seasons at strong safety alongside free safety Quandre Diggs, and he did so again for the Denver game in which he was hurt.

-Seattle signed free agent Julian Love as insurance while Adams recovers, and he has started at safety in practice alongside Diggs.
-But Seattle also had hoped to use a package featuring three safeties extensively last season in which Adams would essentially fill the role of a linebacker playing closer to the line of scrimmage, which the Seahawks hoped would make good use of his pass-rush skills.
-Adams had 9.5 sacks in 2020, a record for an NFL defensive back, but was held to zero in 2021.
+The Seahawks signed free agent Julian Love as insurance while Adams recovers, and he has started at safety in practice alongside Diggs.
+They also hoped to use a package featuring three safeties extensively last season in which Adams would fill the role of a linebacker, playing closer to the line of scrimmage, which the Seahawks hoped would make good use of his pass-rush skills.
+Adams had 9.5 sacks in 2020, an NFL record for an defensive back, but was held to zero in 2021.

 Adams was injured on a play in which he lined up in the box and rushed quarterback Russell Wilson.

-With Adams back, the Seahawks can see what those packages would look like with Love, who also has significant experience working in the box.
+With Adams back, the Seahawks can see what those packages would look like with Love, who has significant experience working in the box.

-Seattle also hopes first-round draft pick Devon Witherspoon will return to full practice next week after missing what would end up being all three preseason games because of a hamstring injury (he has done walk-throughs this week).
-Witherspoon had been working as the starting nickel, a spot that for now has reverted to 2022 starter Coby Bryant.
-And though Woolen has the starting spot at right cornerback, Seattle has an ongoing battle on the left side between Tre Brown and Michael Jackson.
+The Seahawks hope first-round draft pick Devon Witherspoon will return to full practice next week after missing what will end up being all three preseason games because of a hamstring injury (he has done walk-throughs this week).
+Witherspoon was working as the starting nickel, a spot that for now has reverted to 2022 starter Coby Bryant.
+Woolen has the starting spot at right cornerback, they have an ongoing battle on the left side between Tre Brown and Michael Jackson.

 That means that with just over two weeks until the regular season, only two of five regular starting secondary jobs are set.

-But Carroll said such uncertainty — which he didn’t have to worry about much during the Legion of Boom era when most spots stayed set in stone — isn’t a concern.
+Carroll said such uncertainty — which he didn’t have to worry about much during the Legion of Boom era when most spots stayed set in stone — isn’t a concern.

 “I’m not really worried about that,” he said.
 “I know that could be something because we have a lot of depth.
 The different guys that are moving through there are well-equipped.
 It’s been kind of fluid so far; I’m fine with it.
 You’re going to see Riq go with the [starters] in the next couple of weeks, solidly in there, and we’ll see how that goes.
 Michael and Tre have done a fantastic job, and so they deserve to play also.
 We’re working it out, it’s a good situation.”